Yankees vs. Rays Player Props Betting Odds

 Torres Stats

-- Torres has five doubles, a triple, four home runs, 18 walks and 11 RBI (27 total hits).
-He has swiped five bases.
+- Torres has 34 hits with eight doubles, a triple, six home runs, 19 walks and 17 RBI.
+He's also stolen five bases.

-- Torres will look for his third straight game with a hit in this contest.
-In his last five games he is hitting .200 with two doubles, a walk and an RBI.
+- Torres will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is batting .286 with five doubles, two home runs, two walks and seven RBI.

 Torres Recent Games